sthibaul/sthibaul.github.io/install-config/tp4.md

 have a `userPassword` field).
 You can use `Dovecot` as `cn` and `Mailbox` as `sn`.

-Give a password to this object (like we gave to `Toto Lapin`)
+Give a password to this object (like we gave one to `Toto Lapin`)

 ## Create vmail hosting

-Even if we don't want to have a Unix account for each mail account, we need a Unix account for hosting the mails, called `vmail`, let's create this user and check that its home is completely protected:
+Even if we don't want to have a Unix account for each mail account, we need a Unix account for hosting the mails, which we will call `vmail`.
+Let's create this user and check that its home is completely protected:

 ```shell
 # adduser --uid 5000 vmail